jkru3/digital-garden/content/portfolio.md

 my notes on these topics can be found at [this repo](https://github.com/jkru3/learning)

-***NOTICE 2025/05/13:*** *i’ve put these learning objectives on hold to grind LeetCode problems (so i can land a job where i’ll get to use the skills i’m not learning)*
+**2025/05/13:** alot of these learning objectives are on hold rn to grind LeetCode for an upcoming interview (for a job where i might be able to use them)

 ## Kubernetes
 - [ ] complete Kubernetes Basics course (KodeKloud/Kubernetes.io)